Max: Well, first of all 99, we've got to look in this coffin.

 - Downplayed in Bram Stoker's Dracula.
 We only see Dracula in his coffin once in the film and that's when Harker sees it when trying to find a way out of the castle and seeing him rise out of it.
 Past that point, we only see Dracula crammed into boxes of Earth from Transylvania when sleeping.
 His brides likewise aren't shown sleeping in coffins when Helsing finds their chambers late in the film, all of them sleeping on stone slabs and using their dresses as covers of sorts.

 - The rules in Bram Stoker's original Dracula novel were actually way more complicated.
 Dracula lost his powers in the daylight and still had to rest sometime.
 He could only do so in a coffin containing soil from his homeland, and pouring holy water in the coffins ruined them for his use.
 A large part of the early hunt for Dracula was eliminating all his coffins and safehouses in England.

 - In The Saga of Darren Shan, vampires sleep in coffins if they can, but they don't need to (and they're not undead).

-- Zigzagged in the Dracula stories of Fred Saberhagen.
+- Zigzagged in The Dracula Tape by Fred Saberhagen.
 In those stories, vampires can only rest on the soil of their homeland, and coffins are simply a common means of holding and transporting that soil.
 Dracula himself at various times uses coffins, large travel trunks, and sealed plastic mattress pads, all containing the necessary soil from his homeland.

 - In the Fighting Fantasy Choose Your Own Adventure book Vault Of The Vampire, the vampire you are hunting, Count Reiner Heydrich, keeps several coffins in various locations around his castle.
 A major part of the quest is destroying them so he does not have anywhere else to flee to but the nearest coffin during the final battle.